AhmedRebai/fin_ml_projects_polytechnique_tunisie_option_eges/project1/README.md

 # Steps of the project 1: Implementing a systematic strategy in the FX market (alpha signals research and dynamic diversification)

+In this project, we are collaborating with Value Digital Services, a leading provider of artificial intelligence solutions for the financial industry.
+Value Digital Services brings its cutting-edge artificial intelligence platform to train students from the Ecole Polytechnique de Tunisie.

 We will follow the IBM Master plan methodology "The Foundational Methodology":

 ![image](https://github.com/AhmedRebai/fin_ml_projects_polytechnique_tunisie_option_eges/assets/13001763/1b2c0de7-05da-4872-8060-b5e1be3ca7b3)